sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

                          ↓
         ┌────────────────┴──────────────┐
         ↓                               ↓
        DRIVER ALERT                     CONTROL ROOM
         ↓                               ↓
        Display/Buzzer                    Dashboard
        Vibration                         Fleet map
        Voice Alert                       Alerts
-This is much more meaningful than saying:
+This architecture is more specific than the statement:

-“We'll use AI + LiDAR + IoT + GPS.”
+“The system will use AI + LiDAR + IoT + GPS.”

-7. What exactly should the system monitor?
+## 7. Monitoring Requirements
-This is another question you need to answer before building.
+This question should be answered before system construction.
-Your monitoring system could monitor:
+The monitoring system could monitor:

 Vehicle-level information
 current vehicle location